Imperial Recipe Club

 Tomatos are a food rarity as they contain more nutritional benefits after cooking.
 Though the vitamin C is eliminated, cooking substantially raises the levels of beneficial compounds called phytochemicals, including lycopene, the phytochemical that makes tomatoes red.

-Week 3 - Bread and Butter Pudding
+Episode 3 - Bread and Butter Pudding

 Straight from the Senior Common Room to your kitchen!
 This week Tony is recreating a favourite dessert from the SCR: Bread and Butter Pudding.